HugoBlox/theme-academic-cv/content/authors/admin/_index.md

 - Visitors
 ---

-I am a second year PhD student in the Statistics department at the University of Michigan.
-I currently work with Johann Gagnon-Bartsch and Ben Hansen on projects relating to causal inference with interference, improving estimation using observational data and data from randomized controlled trials, and propensity score matching.
+I am a third year PhD candidate in the Department of Statistics at the University of Michigan.
+I currently work with Johann Gagnon-Bartsch and Ben B. Hansen on projects relating to a range of topics within causal inference.
+I am primarily interested in improving treatment effect estimation using data from randomized controlled trials (RCTs).
+Our projects include improved estimation by combining observational data and data from randomized controlled trials, precise estimators for paired cluster randomized trials, and  I am also interested in causal inference under the presence of interference.

 My interests are driven by a desire to do research with applications in education and public health, with focuses on educational interventions, pedagogy, equity in education, social determinants of health, and equity in health care access.
 I am also committed to improving as an instructor and am interested in Statistics pedagogy, with particular interest in improving instruction of introductory statistics courses.